Hurricane Ridge's Marvelous Olympic Marmots

 Hurricane Ridge wildlife

 The importance of timing for Hurricane Ridge hiking and wildlife viewing tours is critical to enjoying a plethora of wildlife and enjoying solitude on the trail.
 It is best to organize hikes up to Hurricane Ridge early in the morning or to organize a sunset hiking tour to take advantage of the twilight hours.
 In late summer, timing is especially important because warmer temperatures are the perfect conditions for mid-day Olympic National Park wildlife slumber (meaning fewer wildlife sightings).

 Olympic Peninsula biodiversity on Hurricane Ridge hiking and wildlife viewing tours

-Olympic National Park plant and wildlife photographs and lists of Hurricane Ridge birds, mammals, and subalpine wildflowers seen during 2011 and 2012 are included below.
+Olympic National Park plant and wildlife photographs and lists of Hurricane Ridge birds, mammals, and subalpine wildflowers.
 A separate page addressing Olympic Peninsula biodiversity delves deeper into the geology of the Olympic National Park.